link to impact on health

 WITH YOUR PATIENTS WITH CVD RISK FACTORS

-BMI, body mass index; CVD, cardiovascular disease; HCP, health care professional; HDL, high-density lipoprotein; HR, hazard ratio; LDL, low-density lipoprotein; TG, triglycerides.
+BMI, body mass index; CVD, cardiovascular disease; HDL, high-density lipoprotein; HR, hazard ratio; ICD, International Classification of Diseases; LDL, low-density lipoprotein; T2D, type 2 diabetes; TG, triglyceride.

 LEARN THE CAUSES